yonimar87/project0-Tic-Tac-Toe/README.md

 * JavaScript
 * jQuery

 The way I approached the project was to initially build an HTML and CSS attributes to ensure I have a working table to be able to implement the actual game onto.
-Once this was esablished I started with JavaScript and jquery
+Once this was established I started with JavaScript and jQuery

 The plan was to come up with variables and then the functions that will be using them.
 I have a couple of global functions and variables, while the rest of the functions are all within the working one.